CalcWorld/Web-Calc-Emulator/README.md

 ## Usage

-To run the emulator, you need to have Python3 installed and run the following command:
+To run the emulator, set up a local HTTP server for static files with your favorite tool and visit index.html.
+If you have Python 3 installed, you can run the following command:

 ```bash
 python ./start.py